Franhernan/Franhernan/README.md

-- 👋 Hi, I’m @Franhernan
+- 👋 Hi, I’m @FranHernan
 - 👀 I’m interested in tech
 - 🌱 I’m currently learning everything Computer sciences
 - 💞️ I’m looking to collaborate with a tech company or create new software